-Lastly, the production of electricity from natural gas remains stable (+3% between 2020 and 2030) and gradually begins to be supported by carbon capture and sequestration technology towards the end of the decade. needed by 2050 to finance this transition in the electricity production sector, mainly for the installation of low-carbon capacities but also for stabilising networks (connections, reinforcement, storage, smart technologies, etc.) and for optimising the remaining fossil capacities (carbon capture, conversion to include portions of low-carbon fuels, etc.).
-By 2030, this transformation of the global electricity system will thus considerably reduce the average carbon intensity of global electricity, which will drop from 459 gCO2e/ kWh in 2020 to 138 gCO2e/kWh in 2030 OUR COMMITMENT Decarbonisation trajectory vs IEA NZE scenario
+We intend to achieve this objective through the activation of three main levers: support for our corporate customers, in particular to move away from coal, the massive financing of renewable energies projects, and the limitation of our natural gas project portfolio. production of wind power is multiplied by 5 In total, nearly 60 trillion dollars will be needed by 2050 to finance this transition in the electricity production sector, mainly for the installation of low-carbon capacities but also for stabilising networks (connections, reinforcement, storage, smart technologies, etc.) and for optimising the remaining fossil capacities (carbon capture, conversion to include portions of low-carbon fuels, etc.).
+By 2030, this transformation of the global electricity system will thus considerably reduce the average carbon intensity of global electricity, which will drop from 459 gCO2e/ kWh in 2020 to 138 gCO2e/kWh in 2030 (-70 %).

-We intend to achieve this objective through the activation of three main levers: support for our corporate customers, in particular to move away from coal, the massive financing of renewable energies projects, and the limitation of our natural gas project portfolio.
-ENTITIES: CRÉDIT AGRICOLE CIB / CRÉDIT AGRICOLE GROUP LEASING & FACTORING LEVERS AND ACTION PLAN These ambitious objectives are fuelled and • CACIB will also use its international position to reinforced by the proven experience of the Crédit Agricole Group in the financing of renewable energies, and bring business opportunities.
+ENTITIES: CRÉDIT AGRICOLE CIB / CRÉDIT AGRICOLE GROUP LEASING & FACTORING 12 I LEVERS AND ACTION PLAN These ambitious objectives are fuelled and • CACIB will also use its international position to reinforced by the proven experience of the Crédit Agricole Group in the financing of renewable energies, and bring business opportunities.
 The Crédit Agricole Group plans to significantly increase its financing of renewable energies by capitalising on its unique positioning allowing it to identify projects both locally and globally.
-The financing of renewable energies will be multiplied by 3 by 2030, and the production financed (TWh) by 3.6.
+The financing of renewable energies will be multiplied by 3 overall by 2030, and the production financed (TWh) by 3.6.
 At the same time, the Group will selectively withdraw from fossil fuel-based production units by finalising its exit from coal by 2030 (OECD) and 2040 (rest of the world) and by being more selective and restrictive on financing gas-fired power plants.
 In order to achieve these ambitious objectives, several levers are available to Crédit Agricole CIB: • The reduction in the intensity of the CACIB portfolio will be led in particular by the growth of financing for projects and companies with renewable assets.
 CACIB has already made a commitment to increase its exposure to noncarbon energies by 60% between 2020 and 2025. broaden its customer base in order to better reflect the growing diversity of the sector in terms of technologies and geographies.
 CACIB is also stepping up its support for companies dedicated to transitioning energies and assets.
 To achieve its portfolio decarbonisation target of 60% by 2030, Crédit Agricole Leasing & Factoring has developed and is implementing the following action plan: - Reinforced support for our French customers in Europe and the development of local commercial potential with the Group's banks in Italy and Poland. - A strong position in market innovations such as hydrogen and RES storage and new business models (corporate PPA and self-consumption). - A reduction in our exposure to gas while continuing to support the agricultural world (greenhouses) and public authorities (heating network).